Kosmokleaner/DirectXShaderCompilerWiki/A-DirectX-Shader-Compiler-Wiki.md

 ## Documentation

 You can find documentation for this project in the docs/ directory.
-These contain the original LLVM documentation files, as well as two new files worth nothing:
+These contain the original LLVM documentation files, as well as some new files worth noting:

 * [HLSLChanges.rst](https://github.com/Microsoft/DirectXShaderCompiler/blob/master/docs/HLSLChanges.rst):
  this is the starting point for how this fork diverges from the original llvm/clang sources